 TLR represents only one aspect of a country's financial reporting regime.
-The same legal and political institutions that create a demand for TLR also may create a demand for more transparent financial reports along both measurement and disclosure dimensions (e.g., Leuz, Nanda and Wysocki, 2003; Bushman, Piotroski and Smith, 2004).
-Thus, TLR could be proxying for more general differences in the country's information environment.
+The same legal and political institutions that create a demand for TLR also may create a demand for more transparent financial reports along both measurement and disclosure dimensions (e.g., Leuz et al., 2003; Bushman et al., 2004).
+Thus, TLR could proxy for more general differences in the country's information environment.
 Conceptually, an improvement in the transparency of corporate reporting should influence resource allocation.
-Transparent reporting holds managers confronted with declining investment opportunities accountable for over-investment, while it draws attention to favorable investment opportunites in the presences of expanding opportunities.
-Consistent with these arguments, prior research (e.g., Biddle and Hilary, 2008; Francis, Huang, Khanna and Pereira, 2009; Biddle, Hilary and Verdi, 2009) documents a positive relation between investment sensitivities and various proxies for earnings quality.
+Consistent with these arguments, prior research (e.g., Biddle and Hilary, 2006; Francis et al, 2009; Biddle et al., 2009) documents a positive relation between investment sensitivities and various proxies for earnings quality.